 We follow a two-year rolling programme for art that you can see here in full.
 Some recent examples of our work are below.

 At Saltford School we use a range of techniques to assess the progress the children are making in order to enable them to move forward with their learning.
-We believe that this process is most effective the more the children are engaged and involved in assessing their progress and setting future targets for their own learning.
-This is called Assessment FOR Learning and it helps us all understand what steps are needed to move the children forward.
+We believe that this process is most effective the more the children are engaged and involved in assessing their progress and thinking about how they can improve their work.
+This assessment for learning helps us all understand what steps are needed to move the children forward and takes place on a day-today, week-by-week process.

-You may see examples of Assessment for Learning in action when you see comments on how children could improve their work; on targets in their books; when children have identified what they have done well/need help with or how they feel about their work.
+You may see examples of assessment for learning in action when you see comments on how children could improve their work; when children have identified what they have done well/need help with or how they feel about their work.
+Sometimes children might use red, amber or green marks to indicate how well they feel they understand something.
 These are usually linked with the focus for a lesson (or a series of lessons).

 How can you help your child?